Expanding the Boundaries of Health Informatics Using Artificial Intelligence (HIAI 2013)

 July 14-18, 2013 in Bellevue, Washington, USA

 April 21st 2013 - Acceptance notifications have been sent to authors.
-We will be posting the program in May.
+We will be posting the program in early June.
 Thanks to all authors for their high quality submissions.

 March 31st 2013 - Per requests from several authors we have extended the submission date to Sunday April 7th.